ybootin/mp3gain.js/README.md

 ### Use the mp3gain-wrapper.js as main asset to reduce page time load

 mp3gain.js is easy for a quick start, because it embed the binary and the worker, so you don't have to deal with others assets.
-But the file size is big (650k minified, 210k gzip), and probably you'll prefer use the mp3gain-wrapper.js which is only 10k gzip.
+But the file size is big (650k minified, 210k gzip), and probably you'll prefer use the mp3gain-wrapper.js which is less than 10k gzip.

 mp3gain-wrapper.js use the exact same interface than mp3gain.js, only the instanciation change :